Natural Alternative Therapies

 5. Dry Brushing

-dry brush for blood circulation
+how to use a dry brush for blood circulation

 Brush in upward, circular motions toward your heart.
 Move the brush in a clockwise manner and go over each area of skin twice.